justinharringa/actions-yarn/README.md

 ## Usage

-An example workflow to lint and test:
+An example workflow to test and then build only on `master`:

 ```
 workflow "Main" {